This HAS To Be Normal

 My book of essays, Very Fine People, is now available everywhere books are sold.
 Click the link for signed personalized copies or direct purchase.

 Again the reason I say we instead of they is that American supremacy goes deep, to the very roots.
 It’s inside.
-One thing that awareness has taught me is that it often hurts where ignorance numbs; that ignorance is itself one of the fundamental advantages of supremacy, and so, whenever I realize I have the option to not know, it is a clue to me of how near to supremacy I still remain.
+One thing that awareness has taught me is that it often hurts, exactly in the place ignorance numbs; that ignorance is itself one of the fundamental advantages of supremacy, and so, whenever I realize I have the option to not know, it is a clue to me of how near to supremacy I still remain.

 Think of all the other things that are political dynamite.
 It's "impossible" to say that the police are a militarized authoritarian instrument of racist brutality and should be defunded and the money distributed to programs that would provide actual solutions.
 It's "impossible" to say that immigrants are not a danger but a great strength, and that our goal should be borders as open as it is possible to make them, not just for the sake of hospitality but for the sake of economic thriving and global safety.
 It's "impossible" to say that our militarized mission of empire is not only murderous but counterproductive, a danger to us all, and should be drawn down, defunded, and minimized.
 It's "impossible" to say that sending bombs and "ironclad" political support to enable Israel's horrific ethnic cleansing in the Middle East represents a moral catastrophe of almost unimaginable ramifications.
 It's "impossible" to say that the United States is a country founded in genocide and slavery, and remains a supremacist nation.